microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/teams-private-channels-management.md

 ## Get a list of all private channel messages

-You may want to get a list of all messages and replies posted in a private channel for archiving and auditing purposes.
-Here's how to use Graph API to do this.
+You may want to get a list of all messages and replies posted in a private channel.
+You may want to use this list for archiving and auditing purposes.

+Use the following Microsoft Graph API to retrieve the list of message and replies:

 ```HTTP